 Transubstantiation is the belief that during communion, the bread and wine transform into the actual physical body and blood of Christ.

 Do the elements change before your eyes?
-The Roman Catholic Church, which holds to this doctrine, recognizes that the appearance of the bread and wine does not change, but argues that the essential substance of the elements do.
+The Roman Catholic Church, which holds to this doctrine, recognizes that the appearance of the bread and wine does not change but argues that the essential substance of the elements does.

 Instead, in some way, believers spiritually experience the presence of Christ.
 This spiritual reality allows the participating believer to experience the grace of God in a special way.

 Like Presbyterians, Lutherans also do not believe that the physical substance of the bread and wine changes.
-However, they do believe that Christ is spiritually present “in, with and under” the communion elements.
-Martin Luther described this as a “sacramental union” similar to how Jesus exists as both God and man.
+However, they believe Christ is spiritually present “in, with, and under” the communion elements.
+Martin Luther described this as a “sacramental union,” similar to how Jesus exists as God and man.

 “Calvin repeatedly stated that his argument with the Roman Catholics and with Luther was not over the fact of Christ’s presence, but only over the mode of that presence.”

-Lutheran theologians teach that this sacramental union differs from another theological belief concerning communion—transubstantiation—in that Lutherans do not believe that body and blood Christ are restricted to the same physical space as the bread and wine.
+Lutheran theologians teach that this sacramental union differs from another theological belief concerning communion—transubstantiation—in that Lutherans do not believe that the body and blood of Christ are restricted to the same physical space as the bread and wine.
 (Also see: Presbyterian vs. Lutheran: What’s the Difference?)